Dynamical formation of Gaia BH3 in the progenitor globular cluster of the ED-2 stream

 \section{Methods}

-We use the suite of GC simulations run with the \textsc{Cluster Monte Carlo} (CMC) code.
-CMC is a H\'{e}non-type Monte Carlo code for the long term evolution of collisional stellar systems \cite[][and references therein]{cmc}.
-The integration is done on a star-by-star basis, following gravitational interactions, the internal evolution of stars and binary stars, strong few-body interactions and dynamical ejections \citep{Weatherford2023}.
+We used the suite of GC simulations run with the \textsc{Cluster Monte Carlo} (CMC) code.
+CMC is a H\'{e}non-type Monte Carlo code for the long-term evolution of collisional stellar systems \cite[][and references therein]{cmc}.
+The integration is done on a star-by-star basis, following gravitational interactions, the internal evolution of stars and binary stars, strong few-body interactions, and dynamical ejections \citep{Weatherford2023}.
 Further details on the code can be found in \cite{cmc}.